ashwanthpolusani/DriveSmart/SETUP.md

    - Using a production server like Gunicorn for the Flask backend
    - Setting up proper environment variables for API keys

-## Quick Start with Scripts
+## Quick Start

-For an even easier setup, use the provided scripts:

-- **Windows**: Run `start.bat` in the project root
-- **Mac/Linux**: Run `chmod +x start.sh && ./start.sh` in the project root

-These scripts will automatically handle the virtual environment creation, dependency installation, and server startup for you.
+For a quick setup, follow the manual steps outlined in this guide.
+The setup process involves:

+1. Setting up the backend Flask server
+2. Installing frontend dependencies
+3. Running both servers simultaneously

+Follow the detailed steps in this guide for a smooth setup experience.

 ## Project Structure